King's Lynn to Dereham

-The Lynn Dereham railway bed is close to the car park.
+The Lynn Dereham railway bed close to the car park.

-All pictures seen of the Narborough walk will now have been taken in July 2022
+All pictures seen of the Narbrough walk will now of been taken in July 2022

 The First remain I found on this walk was this old mile marker sat just before the first railway bridge.

-After the mile marker, I headed off down the walk towards Swaffham and next to come up just after the concrete mile marker was this impressive bridge where the railway ran over the top.
-Looking at old maps, it looks like this bridge was not for a public road but for farm use.
+After the mile marker i headed off down the walk towards Swaffham and next to come up just after the concrete marker was this amazing bridge where the railway ran over the top and looking at old maps it looks like this bridge was not for a public road but for farm use.

 Maps dated 1888-1913

-The Lynn Dereham Railway bridge is viewed from the track bed.
+The Lynn Dereham Railway bridge viewed from the track bed.

-This bridge surprised me with how lovely it looked, considering this was only what seemed to be a farm crossing.
+This bridge surprised me how lovely it looked considering this was only what seemed to be a farm crossing .

 PLEASE KEEP IT THAT WAY

-These two pictures are seen below feature in my Flickr photostream
+These two pictures seen below feature in my Flickr photo stream

 Please click to see these pictures in a higher resolution and many more from different lines.